andrewcourtice/harlem/README.md

 ```

 In most cases this will be unnecessary but it can be useful for defining nullable fields or fields that don't exist at the time of store creation.

-## Plugins

-Harlem is completely extensible through plugins.
-Feel free to choose from some of the official plugins or write your own.
-See the [plugins documentation](plugins) from more information on the official set of plugins or how to author your own plugin.

-Some of the official plugins include:

-- [Devtools](plugins/devtools) (`@harlem/plugin-devtools`) - The devtools plugin adds Vue devtools integration with your stores to show updates to your state in realtime.
-- [Reset](plugins/reset) (`@harlem/plugin-reset`) - The reset plugin provides an API to reset stores to their initial state.
-- [Snapshot](plugins/snapshot) (`@harlem/plugin-snapshot`) - The snapshot plugin provides an API to snapshot a store's state at a given point and apply it when convenient.
-- [SSR](plugins/ssr) (`@harlem/plugin-ssr`) - The SSR plugin enables support for using Harlem stores in a server-side rendered application.
-- [Storage](plugins/storage) (`@harlem/plugin-storage`) - The storage plugin provides simple local/session storage synchronisation with your state.
-This plugin relieves the burden of having to manually save your state to a web storage resource.
-- [Transactions](plugins/transaction) (`@harlem/plugin-transaction`) - The transaction plugin provides an API for defining transactions that run multiple mutations.
-A transaction can safely rollback mutations in the event of an error.

 ## FAQ